The Chodówki ForestA forest between Miechów and Charsznica, Borough of Miechów, Miechów District, Małopolskie Voivodship

 Information about the crime

-Czesław R.: “Jews from Charsznica were gathered on the square in Charsznica and after the triage, young Jews were taken to Miechów and older ones ushered in the direction of Miechów through the village of Chodów.
+Czesław R.: “Jews from Charsznica were gathered on the square in Charsznica and after the triage, young Jews were taken to Miechów and older ones rushed in the direction of Miechów through the village of Chodów.
 It’s been said that while ushering Jews, Germans were shooting them.
 The Germans were in a cart and they were shooting from it.
 It’s been said that all elderly Jews where shot before they reached the end of the village of Chodów.
 Their corpses were thrown into roadside ditches.
 Bodies of the murdered Jews were later gathered and buried in the Chodówki forest.”
 (Ds 1/69 p.
 20-21)

 Halina D.: “The gathering point for Jews was next to our house.
 I saw through the window Jews – men, women and children – being evicted from whole Charsznica and beaten.
 German military policemen and Jewish militia men were ushering them.
 Then several carts arrived.
 The carts filled with Jews left quite quickly – elders, women and children had to run behind.
 I saw German military policemen shooting these Jews who didn’t run fast enough.
 It was a horrifying scene.
 Gathering and exporting Jews took about 2 hours, maybe longer. […] The next day after the massacre I went on my motorbike to Miechów and saw many bloodstains on the road stretching up to the forest near Chodów.
-This forest was called Chodówki. […] I heard from local residents that the Jews evicted from Charsznica were shot to death in the Chodówki forest.
+This forest was called Chodówki. […] I heard from the local residents that the Jews expelled from Charsznica were shot to death in the Chodówki forest.
 Some time later I saw a grave there.”
 (Ds 1/69 p.
 25-26)

 On 7 May 2014 we interviewed several residents of Miechów about the execution in the Chodówki forest.